“Jean’s litigation competence is extremely rare. It is a gift. And he does it without a scorched earth manner.”

 EnterSys Group, L.P., et al. v.
 Axon Solutions, Inc.

-Lead Counsel for Plaintiffs in a suit on behalf of Plaintiffs for payment of an earn-out amount and associated bonuses totaling $21mm pursuant to an asset purchase agreement.
-Our clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for $15mm up front and potentially $10mm in earn-out payments.
+Lead Counsel for Plaintiffs in a lawsuit seeking payment of a substantial earn-out and associated bonuses pursuant to an asset purchase agreement.
+Our clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for cash up front and potential earn-out payments.
 The transaction also included employment agreements for our individual clients that allowed them to earn bonuses as certain margin targets were achieved.
-Pursuant to the APA, Plaintiffs were entitled to $10mm in earn-out and an additional $11mm in bonuses.
 On July 19, 2012, the trial court issued an order in response to Defendants’ Motion for Summary Judgment (the other side) holding that the earn-out calculation provision unambiguously required Defendants to include pharmaceutical related revenues in the calculation of the earn-out amount and bonuses.
 The ruling effectively granted Plaintiffs a summary judgment on their breach of contract claim.
-At that point, the only claim left to be tried was Plaintiffs’ claim for fraud–making promises with no present intent to perform.
-The case settled confidentially immediately before the trial setting of November 5, 2012.
+At that point, with only one claim left to be tried, the case settled confidentially immediately before the November 2012 trial setting.

 Toby Shor and Seashore Investments v.
 PBF Investments, Ltd